mrdotan/apicv10/instructions/Lab9/index.md

-**APIC Dev Jam - Lab 8 -- Creating GraphQL Proxy API**
+**APIC VEST AP - Lab 9 -- Creating GraphQL API with StepZen**

-In this lab, you will explore the how to define GraphQL APIs that proxy to a backend GraphQL server.
-GraphQL is a query language for APIs that gives an application client greater control over what data it retrieves in an API request when compared with a REST API request.
+In this lab, you will explore how you can quickly expose a REST backend as a GraphQL API.

-API Connect GraphQL support also allows rate limiting and other controls using API Gateway.
+Using StepZen's CLI you can generate your GraphQL schema and resolvers for any backend data source (REST, Databases, GraphQL, Web3) with a few commands.

 In this tutorial, you will explore the following key capabilities: